des-science/mw-sats/README.md

 > jupyter notebook ExampleNotebook.ipynb
 ```

-Running the notebook will download the observational selection function model and associated data products from the [Releases](../../releases) page of this repository.
+Running the notebook will download the observational selection function model and associated data products.
+You can also access those products directly from the [Releases](../../releases) page of this repository.